aarnoux/SamReader/README.txt

 55400 read pairs present an overlap of [1,10[ nucleotide(s) between the forward and the reverse read

-# mutations informations as given by the CIGAR field
+# mutations informations as given by the CIGAR field (relative to reference sequences)
 Mutations analysis:
 Alignement Match : 99.9951%     (35000611 out of 35002311 nucleotides)
 Deletion : 0.0002%     (61 out of 35002311 nucleotides)
 Insertion : 0.0001%     (18 out of 35002311 nucleotides)
 Soft Clipping : 0.0046%     (1621 out of 35002311 nucleotides)

-# number of each substitution possibilities sorted in descending order
+# number of each substitution possibilities sorted in descending order (relative to reference sequences)
 Summary of nucleotide substitutions :
 Substitution		Iteration
 ------------------------------------